yegor256/blog/_posts/2023/aug/2023-08-08-two-step-initialization.md

 Using two-phase construction could address this issue by keeping attribute initialization in the constructors while relocating the "printing" functionality to a new `init()` method.
+However, this will only cover up the design flaw: the class is fragile.

-However, a more comprehensive solution is twofold.
+A more comprehensive solution is twofold.
 Firstly, maintain constructors without any code, as [suggested earlier]({% pst 2015/may/2015-05-07-ctors-must-be-code-free %}).
 Secondly, opt for composition over inheritance, as has also been [previously recommended]({% pst 2016/sep/2016-09-13-inheritance-is-procedural %})."